 Although customers commonly do not make the purchase decision at the time of watching the products’ commercials, the memory of the advertising can indeed influence customers, which further evidenced that emotion can influence purchase intention immediately.

-Furthermore, recall is correlated to positive emotion significantly (such as pleasure and humor), but seem not to be related to negative or unfavorable emotions (such as anger or scare).
+Furthermore, recall is correlated to positive emotion significantly (such as pleasure and humour), but seem not to be related to negative or unfavourable emotions (such as anger or scare).

 Therefore, commercials which adopt positive emotion are likely to be more effective.